bigbluebutton/bigbluebutton.github.io/index.md

 ## Mobile support

 BigBlueButton has a "mobile first" design.
+The produce is designed to run on a mobile device.

 Like the desktop, is no mobile app to download or install on your phone and table.
 BigBlueButton runs within your mobile browser.